-- Use of satellite based advanced survey technique, - Maintain & monitor daily log sheets and level books in the field, - Daily checking of the field equipment before starting the work, - Routine check and calibration of the survey equipment, - Frequent field visit by the joint team comprising the senior staff of Consultants and project officials of UDD, and - Interaction with project officials in the field level ii.
-Quality Control in the Office

-- Daily review meeting with survey groups, - Spatial and temporal Comparison of the survey data, - Daily updating and processing data and Maps, and - Frequent interaction and review meeting with project officials
+Use of satellite based advanced survey technique, Maintain & monitor daily log sheets and level books in the field, Daily checking of the field equipment before starting the work, Routine check and calibration of the survey equipment, Frequent field visit by the joint team comprising the senior staff of Consultants and project officials of UDD, and Interaction with project officials in the field level Interaction with project officials in the field level Quality Control in the Office ii.
+Quality Control in the Office ii. ' Quality Control in the Office Daily review meeting with survey groups, ii. ' Quality Control in the Office Daily review meeting with survey groups, Spatial and temporal Comparison of the survey data,